 To begin, Factorytalk will offer manufacturing digitalisation programmes for UK pharmaceutical manufacturers ─ most of which are also based in the North West.
 Strategically placed offices, you might say.
 As well as working with ‘big pharma’, Factorytalk is looking to work with smaller businesses who could also benefit from its software.

 The company’s newly-hired UK MD, Neil Wetherall, said: “It’s great to be setting up Factorytalk in the UK.
 We already support companies here, and I look forward to building both the UK customer and our global services, with the UK office as a strategic hub to support local and international customers in Europe and America easier and more effectively.”

-The firm is backed by the Liverpool City Region ‘Soft Start’ programme which helps companies investing in the UK and is continuing to receive support from the to help grow its UK operations, including exports.
+The firm is backed by the Liverpool City Region ‘Soft Start’ programme which helps companies investing in the UK and is continuing to receive support from the Department of International Trade to help grow its UK operations, including exports.